American Hero (video game): Gameplay

-As with Atari's Caves of Fear, American Hero is an interactive movie game that uses full motion video (FMV) to present the story and gameplay, similar to Digital Pictures' Sewer Shark and Netflix's Black Mirror: Bandersnatch, where players are instructed by the in-game text messages or a subliminal voice heard on the background to make Jack Devon perform a choice under quick time events by pressing the A button on the controller, which can alter the course of the narrative and create a branching storyline, leading to different outcomes on each playthrough such as having the main character killed by enemies or setpieces.
+As with Atari's Caves of Fear, American Hero is an interactive movie game that uses full-motion video (FMV) to present the story and gameplay, similar to Digital Pictures' Sewer Shark and Netflix's Black Mirror: Bandersnatch, where players are instructed by the in-game text messages or a subliminal voice heard on the background to make Jack Devon perform a choice under quick time events by pressing the A button on the controller, which can alter the course of the narrative and create a branching storyline, leading to different outcomes on each playthrough such as having the main character killed by enemies or setpieces.
 Due to its use of the GameFilm technology, scenes play and alter between each other without visible pausing, streamlining the experience and giving them a smooth narrative flow as a result, unlike most FMV titles released at the time.
 The main objective of the game is to find biologist Laura and stop Karl Von Kruger from spreading his virus nationwide.
 The game also features uncensored cutscenes, with visible nudity.

-History
+Development and initial cancellation

 American Hero was produced and designed by David M. Schwartz, creator of the then-newly developed in-house interactive movie format GameFilm.
 Schwartz was also previously involved with the aforementioned Caves of Fear.
 GameFilm allowed for data to be arranged in clips with multiple segments, enabling them to be spliced together seamlessly when played in series.
 The soundtrack was composed by Mark Holden.
-Although the filming process for the project was complete, it was never turned into a full-fledged game.
-Due to the commercial failure of the Jaguar platform, the game was cancelled.
-Jeff Burr shot new scenes a year later in hopes of remaking it into a feature film, but since the film negatives were damaged during the cutting phase it was deemed a loss for the producers at Showcase Entertainment, and the project remained unfinished.
+Although the filming process for the project was complete, it was never turned into a full-fledged game and was cancelled due to the commercial failure of the Atari Jaguar.
+Jeff Burr shot new scenes a year later in hopes of remaking it into a feature film, but since the film negatives were damaged during the cutting phase, it was deemed a loss for the producers at Showcase Entertainment, and the project remained unfinished.